rkt231/PyAnonWebBot/README.md

 ## I will take no responsibility !!!
 It is for educational purposes only

-Moreover, it is a side project. y time is limited and valuable.
+Moreover, it is a side project.
+My time is limited and valuable.
 Do not hesitate to make issue, then fork and ask for PR.

 ## Install